Bank of Japan survey more optimism over economic recovery | Federal News Network

 The quarterly “tankan” survey’s headline index for big manufacturers’ sentiment stood at plus 5 in March, a considerable improvement over the minus 10 marked in December, and more positive than the forecast at plus 4.

-The survey’s results highlight a steady recovery in sentiment over the last three quarters, to levels before COVID-19 began in late 2019.
+The survey reported Thursday highlights a steady recovery in sentiment over the last three quarters, to levels before COVID-19 began in late 2019.

 The tankan measures corporate sentiment by subtracting the number of companies saying business conditions are negative from those responding they are positive.